Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 ##### Response Choices

 A)  Do nothing (disable)
-B)  Notify host when perimeter breach occurs (default as shipped for SCM Beta)
+B)  Notify host when perimeter breach occurs (default as shipped)
 C)  Destroy all key material (this essentially destroys any encrypted data or file system.

 ### Test Perimeter Detect